YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/params.md

 - No additional parameters are permitted after the `params` keyword in a method declaration.
 - Only one `params` keyword is permitted in a method declaration.

+When you call a method with a `params` parameter, you can pass in:

+-   A comma-separated list of arguments of the type of the array elements.
+-   An array of arguments of the specified type.
+-   No arguments.
+If you send no arguments, the length of the `params` list is zero.

 Eg:
 ```cs
 public static int TotalMarks(params int[] list)